Destination

 Each town offers a different vibe.
 Here’s a quick breakdown:

-• Tivat – Stylish and modern.
-Great for those seeking nightlife and luxury.
+• Tivat — stylish and modern.
+Great for nightlife and luxury.

-• Herceg Novi – Lively and lush.
-Offers a mix of beaches, culture, and local flair.
+• Herceg Novi — lively and lush.
+A mix of beaches, culture, and local flair.

 Accommodation Types: